CraigStuntz/CraigStuntz.github.io/drafts/2023-02-18-building-a-synthesizer-4.markdown

 ---
-title: "Building a Synthesizer, Chapter 4: The Digital Circuits Model of Computation"
+title: "Building a Synthesizer, Chapter 4: The Logic Circuits Model of Computation"
 series: Building a Synthesizer
 chapter: "4"
-chapterName: The Digital Circuits Model of Computation
+chapterName: The Logic Circuits Model of Computation
 tags: diy, electrical engineering, computer science, homomorphic encryption
 ---

-I'm going to step aside from circuit building to talk about the digital circuits model of computation.
+I'm going to step aside from circuit building to talk about the logic circuits model of computation.
 This may surprise you, reader, as it would at first seem to have nothing to do with building an analog synthesizer.
 I have a few reasons for doing so.
 One is that I'll be talking about analog computers in a